boring-dragon/product-aggregator/README.md

-# Groccery Product aggregation
+# Grocery Product aggregation
-Groccery Product Aggregator written in PHP
+Grocery Product Aggregator written in PHP

 This is an ongoing idea.
 Yet to be made a reality :D